codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

 This sets your Git email globally.
     3. git config --global init.defaultBranch main
 This sets the default branch to "main" when you initialize a new repository.
-For Windows users: 4. git config --global core.autocrlf true This adjusts line endings to ensure compatibility between Windows and Unix-based systems.
+For Windows users:
+    4.git config --global core.autocrlf true
+This adjusts line endings to ensure compatibility between Windows and Unix-based systems.
     5. git config --global core.safecrlf warn
 This gives a warning if files are checked out or committed with inconsistent line endings.

+2. Screenshot :
-2. Screenshot: Creating a Local Repository and Connecting to a Remote Repository This step shows how to create a local repository using Git and connect it to a remote repository.
+ Creating a Local Repository and Connecting to a Remote Repository This step shows how to create a local repository using Git and connect it to a remote repository.
     1. mkdir studying-git
 This command creates a new directory named "studying-git."
 This directory will be used as the local Git repository.